Relativistic corrections of order $m\alpha^6$: singular operators and regularization: Conclusions

-The second aim is to analyse the application of different regularizations and to provide a comparison and explicit connection between regularizations.
-More precisely, express them through the coordinate cut-off regularization defined in Eq.~(\ref{cut-off1}).
+The second aim is to analyze the application of different regularizations and to provide a comparison and explicit connection between regularizations, more precisely, to express them through the coordinate cutoff regularization defined in Eq.~(\ref{cut-off1}).
 It is important to note here that some care is required when considering singular operators, say, $V^4$ and $\boldmath{\mathcal{E}}^2$ are not equivalent distributions in both mass and dimensional regularizations and give different expectation values for the hydrogen bound states $nS$.

 Finally, we want to emphasize that only the linearity property (\ref{linearity}) for regularized divergent operators was used to eliminate infinities in both the two-particle and three-particle cases.
 The case of recoil correction is more complicate and requires careful use of the specific choice of regularization.
-This will be discussed in detail in \cite{Korobov25rec}.
+This is discussed in detail in Ref.~\cite{Korobov25rec}.